Chapter 13 : Magical Art and Black Canvas Vaults

 Since the Gala coincided with the Valentine’s Day Dance, the committee voted and appropriately named the event, “For the Love of Magical Art.”

 Once the students began diving into their projects and experimenting with the magical art equipment, Hogwarts halls became a mess of splattered paint, threads from tapestry weaving, and scraps from sculpting blocks.
 But no one seemed to mind as the air in Hogwarts changed to something fun and exciting, especially for the younger ones.

-First Years received magical paint brushes that painted what they saw in their minds, without regard to actual artistic talent, while Second Years received magical paint that changed color every so often and could be animated to move like the graffiti under the courtyard.
+First Years received magical paint that changed color every so often, while Second Years received magical brushes that could animate their works to move like the graffiti under the courtyard.

-Third Years received magical looms that weaved tapestries from memories or their imagination and Fourth Years received a magical sculpting block about the size of a trunk.
-While carving their sculptures with their wands, if they messed up or were unhappy with the result, they could easily correct the mistake or start over without the magical block being ruined.
+Third Years received magical looms that weaved tapestries and Fourth Years received a magical sculpting block about the size of a trunk.
+While carving their sculptures, if they messed up or were unhappy with the result, they could easily use their wands to correct the mistake or start over without the magical block being ruined.

-Fifth Years received magical sheets of glass that they could mold or spin into different shapes such as vases, glass figurines, or wall art using their wands instead of the normal use of dangerous torches.
+Fifth Years received magical sheets of glass that they could mold or spin into different shapes such as vases, glass figurines, or wall art using their wands instead of the normal use of dangerous torches and cutting blades.

 Sixth Years received what were called Black Canvas Vaults.
 They were the most complicated of the magical equipment on loan from the museum, but they were Pansy’s favorite, so she gave them to her fellow Sixth Years.

 Seventh Years received the same magical sculpting blocks as Fourth Years, but they were massive in size, giving them freedom to complete large life-size works of art.